LET’S GET POLITICAL: Shield San Francisco Values. Protect Housing for Senior, Disabled, & Families. Fight Deportation of Immigrants.

 San Francisco has a proud tradition of being a Sanctuary for those in need of a place to call home.
 Now more than ever, members of immigrant communities, LGBTQ or HIV+ San Franciscans, and families with special needs children require the special protections San Franciscans has created.

-We can fight displacement by providing rental subsidies, starting with seniors & disabled San Franciscans, and families in need.
+We can fight displacement by providing rental subsidies, starting with seniors & disabled San Franciscans, families, and immigrants in need.

 LET’S GET POLITICAL: Join the Movement Establishing the Compton’s TLGBQ Historic District